 - Region-wide Water Quality Objectives for pH and Turbidity.
 The Deer Creek pH and turbidity site-specific objectives developed by RBI provided the scientific basis to subsequently amend the Basin Plan pH and turbidity water quality objectives applicable to the entire Sacramento River and San Joaquin River basins.

 - New Alamo and Ulatis Creek Site-Specific Objectives.
-RBI developed and Regional Water Board has approved site-specific objectives for chloroform, dibromochloromethane, and dichlorobromomethane for reaches of New Alamo and Ulatis creeks in Solano County.
+RBI developed site-specific objectives for chloroform, dibromochloromethane, and dichlorobromomethane for reaches of New Alamo and Ulatis creeks in Solano County.
 These site-specific objectives were developed based on findings from a use attainability analysis prepared by RBI showing that municipal and domestic supply (MUN) was not an existing or attainable use of the creeks.
 The resulting objectives resolved an ongoing compliance issue for the City of Vacaville’s Easterly Wastewater Treatment Plant, which would have had to implement treatment modifications to reduce concentrations of these trihalomethane compounds had the new objectives not been adopted.